Other Names: Bosulif®

 - Severe nausea, vomiting and diarrhea

-- Swelling of your legs, ankles, and/or feet.
-Fluid can also accumulate around your heart or in your lungs.
+- Swelling of your legs, ankles and/or feet.
+Fluid can also accumulate around your heart or around your lungs.

 How to Take Your Medication

 - Swallow the medicine whole with food.
-Do not chew, break or crush it.
+Do not cut, break or crush it.
 Do not touch a broken or crushed tablet.

-- If you take antacids, take this drug at least 2 hours before or 2 hours after you take the antacid.
+- If you take an antacid, take this drug at least 2 hours before or 2 hours after you take the antacid.

 - Missed dose: If you miss a dose, take it as soon as you think about it.
 If you missed your dose by more than 12 hours, then skip the missed dose and take your next dose at the regular time.
 Do not take 2 doses at the same time or extra doses.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.